 It’s important to note that the white card Construction Induction Training Card is accepted in every state and territory across Australia.

-NSW, VIC, QLD white cards – online during COVID
+NSW, VIC, QLD white cards – virtual classroom

-Express Online Training has been permitted to provide white card online courses during the COVID pandemic to a number of states that don’t usually allow the white card to be offered online.
-This includes the White Card NSW, White Card VIC, and White Card QLD.
-With these Express Online Training white card courses, you can complete the qualification at home and at your own pace.
+Express Online Training has been approved to provide white card by virtual classroom to states such as White Card NSW, White Card VIC, and White Card QLD.
+With these Express Online Training white card courses, you can complete the course in the comfort of your own home.

 WA & TAS white cards – online at any time